PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-disguise-test-success.md

     link: "home-ready"
 ---

-Congratulations you have now succesfully configured the Panic Button app!
+Congratulations you have now successfully configured the Panic Button app!